-One of the parks earliest roller coasters and the first of its type, the Matterhorn bobsleds are an iconic part of Disneylands history.
-The imposing mountain dominating the central landscape of the park using forced perspective to appear larger than life and domineering, it is impossible to miss.
+One of the park’s earliest roller coasters and the first of its type, the Matterhorn bobsleds are an iconic part of Disneyland history.
+The imposing mountain dominates the central landscape of the park using forced perspective to appear larger than life and domineering, it is impossible to miss.
 But is this aging piece of ride technology still worth riding?
 Or is this one to skip for better rides?
 We took a ride to find out for our Matterhorn Bobsleds Review!

 - Location – Disneyland Park – Fantasyland

 - Average Queue time – 10mins – 40 Mins

 - Additional Info – Oldest Tubular Steel Coaster in the world, Quite Rough

 The Bobsled ride is a great example of the imagination and ingenuity of the original park founders.
 The Site was originally a waste ground for excavations at other parts of the park and was just a large mound of dirt.
 Walt didn’t see a mound of dirt he saw a snowcapped mountain with toboggans running down the slopes.

 So work was carried out to turn the mountain of earth into Walt’s vision and a top-of-the-range tubular steel coaster was built into the sides of a replica Matterhorn, the infamous swiss mountain.

 The Ride has two tracks and the Bobsledds race down the tracks, We say race but the outcome is always the same with the Fantasyland track being a good 100 meters shorter and the Tomorrow land tracking taking nearly 20 seconds longer.
 We prefer the Tomorrowland Track, but there is not a lot in it.